 Millicent gave birth to five sons: George Randolph Hearst, born in 1904; William Randolph Hearst, Jr., born in 1908; John Randolph Hearst, born in 1910; and the twins, Randolph Apperson Hearst and David Whitmire (neé Elbert Willson) Hearst, born in 1915.
-Phoebe Apperson Hearst, the very proper mother of William Randolph Hearst, was initially dismayed by Millicent’s humble origins, but with the birth of the grandchildren she soon warmed to her daughter-in-law.
+Phoebe Apperson Hearst, mother of William Randolph Hearst, was initially dismayed by Millicent’s humble origins, but with the birth of grandchildren she soon warmed to her daughter-in-law.

 Millicent often visited the San Simeon area from 1906 to 1919 with her husband and children to camp and enjoy recreational activities on the Hearst Ranch.
 Family visits continued for several years after the commencement of the construction of Hearst Castle‚ on Camp Hill in 1920.
 During initial stages of the construction, Millicent offered design suggestions to her husband who dutifully incorporated many into the directions he gave to his architect, Julia Morgan.
-Millicent even had the title role in The Lighthouse Keeper’s Daughter, a home movie of near theatrical quality filmed in 1920 on the Hearst Ranch.
+Millicent even had the title role in “The Lighthouse Keeper’s Daughter,” a home movie of near theatrical quality filmed in 1920 on the Hearst Ranch.
 William Randolph Hearst produced, wrote, directed, and acted in the film.

 Millicent Hearst became estranged from her husband in 1926 when his increasingly open liaison with film actress Marion Davies became intolerable.
-Millicent thereafter maintained a separate residence in New York City.
-William Randolph Hearst maintained several residences on the West Coast with his paramour.
-During the years immediately following the separation, Millicent continued to visit Hearst Castle‚ with family and her personal friends.
-On the occasion of Winston Churchill’s visit to San Simeon in 1929, Millicent Hearst was present to host the distinguished English aristocrat as Hearst’s wife.
+Millicent thereafter maintained a separate residence in New York City while her husband maintained several residences on the West Coast with his paramour.
+During the years immediately following the separation, Millicent continued to visit Hearst Castle with family and her personal friends.
+On the occasion of Winston Churchill’s visit to San Simeon in 1929, Millicent Hearst was present to host the distinguished English aristocrat.
 In later years Millicent rarely visited the estate.

 Millicent Hearst maintained a strong relationship with her five sons throughout her life.
-All the sons were very solicitous of her feelings regarding her marital situation and the potentially scandalous of their father’s private life.
+All the sons were very solicitous of her feelings regarding her marital situation and the potentially scandalous situation of their father’s private life.
 In general the sons sided with their mother, but they relied on their father for their livelihoods.
 In public life, she remained Mrs. William Randolph Hearst.

-Mrs. William Randolph Hearst established herself firmly in the social and political landscape of New York City through involvement in many charitable activities, often on behalf of the Hearst newspapers.
-Her social activism was flowered during World War I when she was appointed by Mayor John Hylan as Chairman of the Mayor’s Committee of Women on National Defense.
+Mrs. William Randolph Hearst established herself firmly in the social and political landscape of New York City through involvement in many philanthropic activities, often on behalf of the Hearst newspapers.
+Her social activism flowered during World War I when she was appointed by Mayor John Hylan as Chairman of the Mayor’s Committee of Women on National Defense.
 The committee sponsored entertainments for servicemen, operated a canteen, encouraged enlistments, sponsored patriotic rallies and provided staples such as coal, milk, and ice to the needy.
 Millicent Hearst also served on wartime committees to raise funds for the rebuilding of France and the relief of French orphans.